Imperva (aka Incapsula) is a popular WAF service used by websites like Glassdoor, Udemy, wix.com and many others.

 Since the server is allowed to execute almost any arbitrary javascript code on the client's machine it can extract a lot of information about the client like:

-That's a lot of data that can be used to identify web scrapers.
+This combination of data can be used by Imperva to identify web scrapers.
+To get around this, we have two approaches:

-First, we could intercept the javascript fingerprinting and feed Imperva with fake data.
-However, this requires a lot of work and is not very reliable as any updates to the fingerprinting code will break scraping.
+The first one is to intercept the JavaScript fingerprinting and feed Imperva with fake data.
+However, this requires a lot of effort and is not very reliable as any updates to the fingerprinting code will break our logic.

 Alternatively, we can use a headless browser to execute the javascript code.
 This is a much more reliable approach as it's very unlikely that the fingerprinting code will change.